vdugeri/cards-against-humanity/docs/api_reference.md

     https://cah-gcs-api.herokuapp.com/api/v1/type?id=$id

-> Replace the `id` query parameter with the ID of the expansion pack you want.
+> Replace `type` with the type of the expansion pack and the `id` query parameter with the ID of the expansion pack you want.
 See [List a Certain Type of Packs](#list-a-certain-type-of-packs).

 This returns a **JSON** with the following structure: